mesfind/ml-physical/setup.md

 ### 2) Install virtualenv

+- Install virtualenv using:

 ~~~
 admin@MacBook~ $ sudo apt install python3-venv
 ~~~

 ### 3) Create the Virtual Environment

-- Use the `virtualenv` command followed by your desired environment name:
+- Use the `virtualenv` command with your chosen environment name:

 ~~~
-admin@MacBook~ $ virtualenv my_env
+admin@MacBook~ $ virtualenv myenv
 ~~~
 {: .bash}

-- This creates a virtual environment directory named `my_env` in the current location.
+- This will create a directory named `myenv` for your virtual environment in the specified location.

 ### 4) Activate the Virtual Environment

-- Activate the environment by running the following command (replace my_env accordingly):
+- Activate the virtual environment by running the following command, adjusting for your environment name:

 ~~~
-admin@MacBook~ $ source my_env/bin/activate
+admin@MacBook~ $ source myenv/bin/activate
 ~~~
 {: .bash}

 ### 5) Install Required Packages

-- Once the environment is activated, use pip to install the packages you need for your project:
+- With the environment activated, use pip to install the necessary packages:

 ~~~
-admin@MacBook~ $ pip install <package_name>`
+admin@MacBook~ $ pip install <package_name>
 ~~~
 {: .bash}

 ### 6) Deactivate the Environment (Optional)

-When you're finished, deactivate the environment by typing:
+- To exit the virtual environment, type:

 ~~~
-admin@MacBook~ $ deactivate`
+admin@MacBook~ $ deactivate
 ~~~
 {: .bash}

-- This exits the virtual environment and returns you to your system's default Python environment.
+- This command deactivates the virtual environment and returns you to the default Python environment.